Police arrest local man in quadruple North Dakota murder

 (Reuters) - Police arrested a 44-year-old man on Thursday on charges that he killed four people at a business in a North Dakota town, officials said.

-Chad Isaak of Washburn, North Dakota, was arrested in connection with killings on April 1 at RJR Maintenance and Management in Mandan, a suburb of Bismarck, Mandan Police Chief Jason Ziegler said at a press conference late on Thursday.
+Chad Isaak of Washburn, North Dakota, was arrested in connection with killings on April 1 at RJR Maintenance and Management in Mandan, a city near Bismarck, Mandan Police Chief Jason Ziegler said at a press conference late on Thursday.

 Police identified the dead as RJR co-owner Robert Fakler, 52, and three employees, Adam Fuehrer, 42; Lois Cobb, 45; and William Cobb, 50.
 Media reports said the four co-workers were also close friends.
 The victims were “shot and/or stabbed,” Ziegler said.